 Jubilee's program takes a holistic approach to working with you on your goals.
 We start by assessing where you are in 12 key development areas.
 Together we will identify what you need to overcome barriers, build resiliency, and maintain long-term stability—and we will walk with you along the way.

-One of the benefits of Jubilee’s program is a chance to work with an on-site care manager—an experienced professional who is here to support, coach, and advocate for you.
-Care managers also connect you with resources and opportunities to achieve your goals.
+One of the benefits of Jubilee’s program is a chance to work with an on-site case manager—an experienced professional who is here to support, coach, and advocate for you.
+Case managers also connect you with resources and opportunities to achieve your goals.

 In our expensive Seattle area market, a minimum-wage worker cannot afford the average two-bedroom apartment.
 Jubilee’s program focuses on employment preparation for a living wage career ($22/hour) rather than a dead-end job with no chance for advancement.
 Classes in Jubilee’s Learning & Opportunity Center enable you to develop or brush up on skills in computer use, interviewing, resume and cover letter writing, and communication.
 You may take job training courses or pursue higher education to prepare for your future—and your chance to break the cycle of homelessness and poverty for good.